tesseract-robotics/tesseract_docs/_source/core/packages/tesseract_urdf_doc.rst

    </octomap>

 This will create an octomap shape type.
-Each occupied cell is represented by either a box, shere outside, or sphere inside shape.
+Each occupied cell is represented by either a box, sphere outside, or sphere inside shape.

 .. list-table:: Octomap Element
    :widths: 25 25 50